-Wow, y’all.
-What a week.
+Wow, what a summer.
 The recent murders of Breonna Taylor, George Floyd, and Tony McDade by police.
 An insurrection against cultural and systemic white supremacy.
 A violent police and state response.
-For many of us, multiple consecutive sleepless nights.
-Friends and comrades in jail.
-All this while pandemic restrictions let up too early, posing a risk for a second and possibly more severe wave of pandemic.
+For many of us, months of consecutive sleepless nights.
+Friends and comrades in jail, injured, traumatized.
+All this while pandemic restrictions let up too early, throwing us into a second and worse wave of pandemic.
 We don’t know about you, but we’re finding it hard to know what to do, what to believe, how to plan or respond.

 As we noted in our last post, since last week we’ve received well over 100 requests for training & offers to volunteer.
 This is great, and we’re so grateful for members of our community showing up for one another.
 We want to provide more information and resources that can be easily shared.